gvwilson/thirdbit/src/fiction/iffy/index.md

 It turned out there was no way to do that without essentially imprinting them, but the upload capability was never removed."

+Puzzle pieces clicked together in Iffy's head.
+"Bharati…" she breathed.
+"That was you, wasn't it?
+The fire an' all—you couldn't control him any more.
+An' now you can't control th' governor in Rothera, cuz if you could, you wouldn't o' come back here."

 The look she gave Iffy was colder than an Antarctic winter.
-"I hope I don't have to tell you not to speak of this to anyone, ever."
+"You will not speak of that to anyone, ever."

-Iffy crossed her arms.
-"No, you don't."

-"Good."
-The doctor straightened and gestured toward the door.
+She straightened and gestured toward the door.
-"I have work to do,
+"Now, I have work to do,
 and I'm sure your foster mother must be wondering where you've gone."

 Aunt Naggie's door was closed.